hermonochy/Rescueland/The Planet File.md

 Atmosphere: Oxygen 40%, Argon 30%, Neon 26%

-General: Aetheron is a planet shrouded in dense clouds, most cities being a single, colossal tower.
+General: Nara is a planet shrouded in dense clouds, most cities being a single, colossal tower.
 It is renowned for its atmospheric processors that harvest energy from storms, the main supply of energy.

-## Metallara
+## Tonque

-Name: Metallara
+Name: Tonque

-Pronounced: met-al-lar-ah
+Pronounced: Ton-keh

 Capital: Ironhold